 An easy way to eliminate bed bugs is to vacuum and dispose of them.
 If you find lingering signs of infestation, contact a professional exterminator.

 7. Any tips on washing clothes, sheets, & sleeping bags when they come home?

 Heat can also eliminate bed bugs.
 Place clothes in a dryer for 30 minutes.
 You can also wrap an item in a plastic bag and leave it in the sun for 4+ hours (until the temperature reaches at least 120 degrees for at least 30 minutes).
-If you feel you have a possible infestation, I recommend consulting with a professional.
+If you feel you have a possible infestation, I recommend consulting with

 8. What are the benefits of camp?

 Camp provides a child with a unique growing experience – a chance to learn independence and embrace the challenges of dealing with the unfamiliar.

 Most camps incorporate team-building and fundamental concepts of shared virtues such as selflessness and integrity.